ZhengmengJin/Research-Group-Code/README.md

 ```

 ## 4. Acknowledgement
 The authors would like to thank the organization team of [MICCAI 2018 Atrial Segmentation Challenge](https://www.cardiacatlas.org/atriaseg2018-challenge/) and [AbdomenCT-1K](https://abdomenct-1k-fully-supervised-learning.grand-challenge.org/)  for the publicly available dataset.
 The code is built on top of [UNet](https://github.com/milesial/Pytorch-UNet) and [SegWithDistMap](https://github.com/JunMa11/SegWithDistMap).
-We would like to sincerely thanks those authors for their great works.
+We would like to sincerely thank those authors for their great works.